-(a) X-ray structure of cytochrome P450 2C9 (PDB code 1R9O [61]); the ligand flurbiprofen and the heme moiety are shown as sticks with green carbons; the protein is represented as ribbons color-coded by sequence - helices and important loops are labeled. (b) Superposition of five P450 X-ray structures with shaded active site cavity for cytochrome P450 3A4 (PDB code 2VOM [26]) demonstrates the promiscuity of ligand binding in this enzyme class.
-Superimposed are the ligands ketoconazole (PDB code 2VOM, [26], two ligands co-crystallized), erythromycin (CYP3A4, PDB code 2JOD [26]), flurbiprofen (CYP2C9, PDB code 1R9O [61]), (S)-mephenytoin (CYP2C9, PDB code 1OG5 [62]) and $\alpha$ -naphtoflavone (CYP1A2, PDB code 2HI4 [63]).
+(a) X-ray structure of cytochrome P450 2C9 (PDB code 1R9O [61]); the ligand flurbiprofen and the heme moiety are shown as sticks with green carbons; the protein is represented as ribbons color-coded by sequence - helices and important loops are labeled. (b) Superposition of five P450 X-ray structures with shaded active site cavity for cytochrome P450 3A4 (PDB code 2V0M [26]) demonstrates the promiscuity of ligand binding in this enzyme class.
+Superimposed are the ligands Q14 ketoconazole (two ligands co-crystallized), erythromycin (CYP3A4, PDB code 2JOD [26]), flurbiprofen (CYP2C9, PDB code 1R9O [61]), (S)-mephenytoin (CYP2C9, PDB code 10G5 [62]) and α-naphtoflavone (CYP1A2, PDB code 2HI4 [63]).
 Ligands are shown as stick representations, heme as ball-and-stick.

-2C9 crystal structure with warfarin bound $\sim$ 10 Å from the iron center allows to model a second warfarin in productive orientation into the pocket, suggesting either an allosteric mechanism for activation, a fixation in the entry channel or substrate cooperativity.
+pocket, suggesting either an allosteric mechanism for activation, a fixation in the entry channel or substrate cooperativity.
 Erythromycin, by contrast, co-crystallized with CYP3A4 [26] in a rotated non-productive binding mode for the observed metabolism, is indicative of flexibility via rotation in the binding pocket or via substrate re-entry.
 All described observations considerably limit the chance of success of any docking approaches.
-Many ligand- and target-based models for substrate metabolism and CYP inhibition are summarized in a series of reviews [27-30].
+Many ligandand target-based models for substrate metabolism and CYP inhibition are summarized in a series of reviews [27-30].